Analysis | Where’s Carlos? Ghosn to Face Japan’s Legal System: QuickTake

 Carlos Ghosn, the deposed chairman of Nissan Motor Co., finds himself in the throes of a legal system renowned for having one of the world’s highest criminal conviction rates.
-It’s a system with a uniquely Japanese flavor: People can be held without charge for weeks or even months and can only get bail after being indicted.
+It’s a system with a uniquely Japanese flavor.
+People can be held without charge for weeks and can only get bail after being indicted.
 But they can also be simultaneously re-arrested on new charges, allowing prosecutors more time to hold them for questioning.

 1. Where is Ghosn now?